gsluthra/my_blog/_posts/2012-07-22-poke-yoke-mistake-proofing-software.md

 This blog attempts to raise awareness (with examples) for the need of Poka Yoke in Software Design and within the Software Development process.

-Read the full blog on my older blog site:
+Read the full blog on my older site:
 [POKA YOKE - Applying Mistake Proofing to Software](http://techie-notebook.blogspot.in/2012/07/poka-yoke-applying-mistake-proofing-to.html)